Siteimprove/alfa/docs/review/api/alfa-rules.api.md

 // @public (undocumented)
 namespace ElementDistinguishable {
-    // Warning: (ae-incompatible-release-tags) The symbol "from" is marked as @public, but its signature references "DistinguishingProperty" which is marked as @internal
-    //
     // (undocumented)
     function from(element: Element, device: Device, target: Element, context: Context | undefined, distinguishingProperties: Iterable<DistinguishingProperty>, pairings: Iterable<Contrast.Pairing<["container", "link"]>>): ElementDistinguishable;
     // (undocumented)
     interface JSON {
         // (undocumented)
         [key: string]: json.JSON;
-        // Warning: (ae-incompatible-release-tags) The symbol "distinguishingProperties" is marked as @public, but its signature references "DistinguishingProperty" which is marked as @internal
-        //
         // (undocumented)
         distinguishingProperties: Array_2<DistinguishingProperty>;
         // (undocumented)